gilbertsg/stocks_subreddit_analysis/README.md

         - "loss (or gain) porn" - where members would post the outcome of a highly risky play which resulted in massive wins or a complete wipeout of their account
         - "diamond hands" - which is a term for someone who has a high-risk tolerance for high volatility stocks or assets that they own

-## 3.3 On the Generalizability of Model
+## 3.3 Data Drift and Model Generalizability

 Up to this point, we have used one year worth of data for both the training and testing data set.
 However, in reality when the model is put into production, we will be using a prebuilt model to predict posts in realtime.
 We can assume that the model is refreshed monthly.